aau-claaudia/ailab-docs/docs/help-and-resources/guidelines.md

 ### Data deletion and extension policies
 Every year at 1.
 August, all student data and user information will be automatically removed from the AI-LAB platform.
 You will receive email notifications 2 months, 1 month, 14 days, and 2 day prior to the deletion date.
 It is important to ensure that you transfer any desired files from AI-LAB to your local computer before the deletion date.

-Should you wish to keep your data on AI-LAB and use the platform for another semester, you can submit an extension request through the [application form](https://forms.office.com/e/caEhCRmqVN) for AI-LAB.
-Alternatively, you can apply for a new project.
+Should you wish to keep your data on AI-LAB and use the platform for another year, you can submit an extension request through the [application form](https://forms.office.com/e/caEhCRmqVN) for AI-LAB.
+This will extend your access until August 1st of the following year.

 <hr>